0phoff/slidev-theme-eavise/README.md

 - `pnpm install`
 - `pnpm run dev` to start theme preview of `example.md`
 - Edit the `example.md` and style to see the changes
-- `pnpm run export` to generate the preview PDF
-- `pnpm run screenshot` to generate the preview PNG

 # License